All Collections

 📜 11.3 Any agreed variation to the hours of work will be recorded in writing.

-A variation to a Part Time employee's regular pattern of work can be recorded in Tanda.
+Scheduled variations to a Part Time employee's regular pattern will be flagged in the roster:

 Before the application of the shift tag: